Centre for Democracy and Development: Promoting accountability by monitoring election campaign promises

 The Buharimeter project, supported by the Open Society Initiative for West Africa (OSIWA), was a tool designed to track over 222 election pledges made by President Muhammadu Buhari, and the All Progressives Congress (APC) to Nigerians before the 2015 general elections.
 Buharimeter's one-year report did provide a synopsis of citizens' perception of the implications of the actions of the government and also revealed the degree to which Nigerians were aware of campaign promises and the actions carried out to achieve them.

 Knowledge about the existence of the Buharimeter and its findings have taken a global outlook.
 Aside from highlighting how the initiative was widely reported internationally, Buharimeter is now listed as one of the promise tracking initiatives on the Duke Reporters' Lab.
 The one-year report was the fifth report released since the project's launch.
 Others include 30 days, 60 days, 100 days, 7 months' and mid-term assessment reports published in July 2017 and can be viewed on Buharimeter reports.
 In May 2018, the Buharimeter team at the CDD was expected to release a third-year report which would score the performance of Nigeria's President after 3 years.

 Work on Boko Haram insurgence

 The CDD organised the first intervention that brought Borno residents, the government, and civil society together at the height of the insurgency in 2011.
-Since then it has organised several forums, developed counter radical narratives, and supported the Operation Safe Corridor (OSC) program of the Nigerian Government on deradicalisation, rehabilitation of former Boko Haram militants and has an MOU with the Presidential Committee on the North East Initiative.
+Since then, it has organised several forums, developed counter radical narratives, and supported the Operation Safe Corridor (OSC) program of the Nigerian Government on deradicalisation, rehabilitation of former Boko Haram militants, and has a Memorandum of Understanding (MOU) with the Presidential Committee on the North East Initiative.